sdrobs/HMA-Proxy-Scraper/README.md

 Uses node.js to pull/parse working http proxies from Hidemyass.com

 Runs callback function on completion.
-Input miscellaneous ops iterating the proxies here in order to switch proxies on each request (eg. vote stuffing, IP-ban evasion, etc.).
+Input miscellaneous ops iterating the proxies here in order to switch proxies on each request (eg. changing your ip address on each request).

 Output in the form of key:value --> IP : Port.
 ```